TeddyDaps/Projects/README.md

 ## Games
 Here are the games included in this repository:
 1. Quiz Game
-2. Hangman
-3. Connect Four
+2. Connect Four
-4. Snake
-5. Tetris
+3. Tetris
-6. Blackjack
-7. Minesweeper

 ## Analysis
 Each game includes a detailed analysis covering the following aspects: